SEB-9-BH/intro-to-full-stack-development/the-building-blocks-of-full-stack-web-apps/README.md

 There are two main types of databases: ***relational databases*** and ***non-relational databases***.

 - **Relational Databases**:
-  - **How they store data**: In various formats, such as documents, key-value pairs, and graphs.
+  - **How they store data**: In tables with rows and columns.
+Each row represents a single record, and each column represents a single attribute of that record.
   - **Use**: Widely used across various applications.
+These database types are preferred when servicing apps that require a high volume of database transactions, such as banking.
   - **Examples**: MySQL, PostgreSQL, Oracle

 - **Non-Relational Databases**:
   - **How they store data**: In various formats such as documents, key-value pairs, and graphs.
-  - **Use**: Suitable for applications with large amounts of unstructured data.
+  - **Use**: Suitable for applications with large amounts of unstructured data or complex relationships between data.
   - **Examples**: MongoDB, Redis, Elasticsearch

 Relational databases are the most traditional and common, while non-relational databases offer flexible data models for specific use cases.